MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P04-Building-The-Post-Cell/content.md

 >
 > You can set the image of the image view to whatever you want.
 Download free placeholder images [here](https://placeholder.com/).
 Add [this](http://via.placeholder.com/350x160) to your **Assets.xcassets** file in your xcode project and rename the file to **placeholder**
 >
-> Lastly, select the image view, go to the **Size Inspector** and scroll down to **Content Hugging Priority** and change the value for **Vertical** from 251 to 250.
+> Lastly, select the image view update the **Content Hugging Priority** value for **Vertical** from 251 to 250.
 This allows the image view to take up the extra vertical space the Name label and tagline label didn't take up.

 To be able to use this custom cell in code it needs to have an **identifier**.